ZhChessOvO/ScalablePromptus/README.md

 # 🎬 ScalablePromptus: Scalable and High-Fidelity Prompt-Based Video Streaming

-> ⚠️ **This work is currently under submission to AAAI 2027.
+> ⚠️ **This work is currently under submission.
 Please cite our arxiv version if you need our code.**

 </div>